AY2324S2-CS2103T-W12-2/tp/docs/UserGuide.md

 ## Adding a Module: `add_module`

-Adds a module to your friend in the address book.
+Adds a module to your friend in the mod contacts list.

 Format: `add_module i/INDEX m/MODULE_CODE`